inder89/blog/posts/javascript.md

 "===" disallows any type coercion
 Special cases of === : NaN === NaN; // false , May be use Number.isNaN(..)
 0 === -0; // true  use Object.is(..) , Does it deep checking, quadruple-equals instead of triple-equals
+When the types are equal '==' & '===' do the same exact thing so implicit coercion might be easier and preferable

 Strings are immutable because they are primitive values

 Well in this case we are reassigning pet to a totally new block of information which happens to be a string of characters.